 In our previous blog, Azure Pricing – How to Get Your Best Deal we discussed how Reserved Instances can help save you money on the compute side.
 In this article, we will walk through another way to drive down Azure costs for your Windows Server and SQL Server through a new offering called Server Subscriptions (SS).

 So, what is a Server Subscription?
-A SS is when you subscribe to the use of the Windows Server or SQL Server family of products on a Cloud Solution Provider Agreement (CSP) and have the ability to use that software in Azure through the Hybrid Use Benefit (HUB).
+A Server Subscription is when you subscribe to the use of the Windows Server or SQL Server family of products on a Cloud Solution Provider Agreement (CSP) and have the ability to use that software in Azure through the Hybrid Use Benefit (HUB).

-The beauty of Azure, or really any cloud-based server subscription, is that you can spin up a server with compute, an OS and SQL very quickly, and only pay for the resources you use, whether that be months, weeks or even just minutes.
-When creating a VM and using built-in rates for the compute, Windows Server or SQL, we call this the Pay-As-You-Go model (PAYG), which is the highest price, but also the most flexible.
-You are invoiced for the resources you have used, and your compute and software are all built in to the cost.
-But PAYG is not your only option and there are lower cost options to consider.
+The beauty of Azure, or really any public cloud provider, is that you can spin up a server with compute, an OS, and SQL very quickly, and only pay for the resources you use, whether that be months, weeks, or even just minutes.
+When creating a VM and using built-in rates for the compute, Windows Server, or SQL, we call this the Pay-As-You-Go model (PAYG), which is the highest price, but also the most flexible.
+You are invoiced for the resources you have used, and your computer and software are all built into the cost.
+But PAYG is not your only option and there are lower-cost options to consider.

 Hybrid Use Benefit

-With the Hybrid Use Benefit, you are telling Azure that you own the Windows Server or SQL via on a separate licensing agreement, whether that is from the SA on your volume licenses, or from Server Subscriptions on CSP.
-You are applying those to Azure and Microsoft should not charge you for that portion of the software on your Azure bill as you’ve already paid for that with the SA or the server subscription.
+With the Hybrid Use Benefit, you are telling Azure that you own the Windows Server or SQL via a separate licensing agreement, whether that is from the SA on your volume licenses, or from Server Subscriptions on CSP.
+You are applying those to Azure and Microsoft will not charge you for that portion of the software on your Azure bill as you’ve already paid for that with the SA or the Server Subscription.

 Let me call out a few items in the chart above...